arunmano121/housing/README_mortgage_calculator.md

 Input parameters
 ----------------
+* Loan type: regular fixed rate loan or interest only loan.
 * Home value: purchase price of home.
 You can specify in a variety of formats like 1000000 or 1,000,000 or 1M or $1M or 1000K, etc.
 * Down payment: down payment that is paid to bank.
 You can specify in a